anbox-cloud/discourse-docs/exp/capacity-planning.md

 - Disk space: `200 * 3 GB = 600 GB`
 - GPU slots: `200 * 1 = 200`

 To avoid your cluster running out of resources even at peak loads, you must size it accordingly (or dynamically scale it up and down, see [About clustering](https://discourse.ubuntu.com/t/about-clustering/17765)).
-If the impact of not being able to provide additional containers at peak loads is rather low, you could compromise on the following factors:
+If the impact of not being able to provide additional instances at peak loads is rather low, you could compromise on the following factors:

 - Use a higher CPU and/or memory allocation rate, which might decrease performance at peak loads.
 - Configure your cluster nodes to use more GPU slots per GPU, which might decrease video quality.
-- Tweak the instance type or the resource specification for your application to give less resources to each container.
+- Tweak the instance type or the resource specification for your application to give less resources to each instance.
 The impact of doing this depends very much on your application.
-- Base your estimate on a lower maximum number of containers (for example, 150), which will lead to your cluster running out of resources before the peak load is reached.
+- Base your estimate on a lower maximum number of instances (for example, 150 containers), which will lead to your cluster running out of resources before the peak load is reached.